-If you want to surpass the competition though, your business can still find ways to improve online customer service.
+If you want to surpass the competition, though, your business can still find ways to improve online customer service.

 The value of customer service

+Whether you realize it or not, customer service plays a major role in most of the purchases you make.
+Think about when you're looking to buy a particular item that multiple brands sell for roughly the same price.
 What sets the one you select apart from the ones you pass up?
-While brand equity and familiarity often play a role, it often comes down to how fast you'll get the product, what support it comes with and how comfortable you are with the brand.
+While brand equity and familiarity often play a role, it often comes down to how quickly you'll get the product, what support it comes with and how comfortable you are with the brand.

-Each of these aspects falls under customer service and indicates the importance of selling customer service to customers instead of just products.
+Each of these aspects falls under customer service and indicates the importance of selling service to customers instead of just products.

 E-commerce customer service